-- Impact Assessment of Noise levels during construction activity, due to operation of various machines and equipment. - Impact Assessment of Noise levels during operation of the highway due to increased traffic. - Noise levels are predicted using mathematical modelling at different representative locations.
+• Impact Assessment of Noise levels during construction activity, due to operation of various machines and equipment.

 5. Biological

 - Assessment of Impacts due to clearance of vegetation - Assessment of Impacts on Wildlife habitat and biodiversity - Assessment of Impacts on Water quality, soil profile, noise and air pollution.